- Net worth equals total assets minus total liabilities, and tracking it quarterly reveals whether your financial life is actually improving.

 - Mortgage balance(s)

-- Home equity loan / HELOC balance
+- Home equity loan or HELOC balance (current average HELOC rate: 8.20%)

 - Auto loan balances